pacs-course/pacs-examples/Examples/src/QuadratureRule/AllDynamic/README.md

 - a shared factory used by all loaded modules
 - optional integrands parsed at runtime with `muParser`

+Compared with the `baseVersion` example, this directory focuses less on the quadrature algorithm itself and more on the plugin architecture around it: shared factories, dynamic registration, runtime discovery, and late binding of both rules and user-defined functions.

 ## Main Components

 - `main_integration.cpp`